• Skip to primary navigation

 Creamy Cashew Cheese with Herbs and Garlic

-I'm not vegan or even vegetarian, but I love this Vegan Cashew Cheese.
-I know you will too!
+I’m not vegan or even vegetarian, but I love this cashew cheese recipe.
+I know you will, too!
 This vegan condiment is delicious.
-You don't have to be vegan to think so.
+You don’t have to be vegan to think so.

-I started making cashew cheese sauce a few years ago when my daughter was completely vegan.
-I was always looking for plant-based stand-ins for our favorite recipes, and I found out that it's super easy to make a vegan cheese sauce with cashews.
+I started to make vegan cheese with cashews a few years ago when my daughter was completely vegan.
+I was always looking for plant-based stand-ins for our favorite recipes, and I found out that it’s super easy to make a vegan cheese sauce with cashews.

-I first used cashews as a stand-in for cheese by making Vegan Alfredo with Butternut Squash and Kale recipe.
-I started with the basic cashew sauce recipe from Pinch of Yum and then have tweaked it a million different ways.
+I first used cashews as a stand-in for cheese sauce by making cashew cheese sauce for pasta.
+I started with the basic cashew sauce recipe from Pinch of Yum and then tweaked it a million ways.

 This recipe is made in a high-speed blender and is creamy and saucy.
 I added some roasted butternut squash into this vegan alfredo sauce, and it also has yummy chunks of the roasted butternut squash and some wilted kale and tossed with orecchiette!
 It is delicious.